Lucas1213WZY/DSS5105-YYDS/README.md

 Ensure Python is installed on your system.
 Required libraries are all stored in the ***requirements.txt***

 Data Setup:
 For Demo pls upload the CSV file : merged_df1.csv, from the "datasets" folder in Group B folder.
+For your own calculations, please follow the below data dictionary.
 The file should include:
 | Column Name          | Description                                                                                  | Data Type | Required |
 |-----------------------|----------------------------------------------------------------------------------------------|-----------|----------|
 | **Building Name**     | Name of the building                                                                        | String    | Yes      |